refactco/ai-chatbot/MIGRATION.md

 ## Note About the Mock Implementation

 The mock implementation (`mock-api-service.ts`) remains the same, continuing to simulate API responses with attachments, reasoning, and streaming capabilities.
 This allows the frontend to be developed and tested independently of the backend.

+## Next Steps

+1. Start the development server and test the application
+2. Remove the `/lib/ai` directory once testing confirms all functionality works
+3. Update documentation to reflect the API-focused architecture
+4. Commit final changes